streamdal/njst/README.md

 `njst` is a [NATS JetStream](https://docs.nats.io/nats-concepts/jetstream) _distributed_ benchmark and testing tool.

-NOTE: While benchmarks are dumb, this will at least give you a _general_ idea on what your NATS cluster is capable of.
+NOTE: While benchmarks are dumb, this will at least give you a _general_ idea about the performance capabilities of your NATS cluster.

 ## Features